 Providing a basis for reasonably believing that the copyright protection extends to the locale the website targets; and

 Stating that Requestor will use Customer’s contact details only (i) to determine whether further action is warranted to resolve the issue; (ii) to attempt to contact Customer regarding the issue; and/or (iii) in a legal proceeding concerning the issue.

+7. Clearly identifies the signatory, and if it is not the Trademark Owner, then sets out under what authority he/she speaks for the trademark owner.

-Domain name resolves to website where trademark is infringed
+Domain name resolves to website where trademark is allegedly infringed

 Requestor provides to Service Provider:

+The exact URL where the allegedly infringing content is located

 Evidence of previous use of a relay function (compliant with the relevant section of accreditation standards regarding Relay) to attempt to contact the Customer with regard to the subject matter of the request, and of any responses thereto.
 Evidence of previous attempts to contact the web host or the domain name registrar with regard to the subject matter of the request, and of any responses thereto (Requestors are encouraged but not required to attempt such contacts).

-Full name, email address, and telephone number of the trademark owner and/or authorized representative of the trademark owner.
+Full name, email address, and telephone number of the trademark owner; this communication may also include the full name, email address and telephone number of the representative authorized to conduct the outreach to the Provider on behalf of the trademark owner, if any.
+(Note: if the trademark owner’s attorney comes from a different jurisdiction or country that the trademark owner, it is important to know who the trademark owner is and where they are located for the fairness and balance of this proceeding.);

 The trademark, the trademark registration number , links to the national trademark register where the mark is registered (or a representative sample of such registers in the case of an internationally registered mark), showing that the registration is currently in force

-The exact URL where the allegedly infringing content is located

 A good faith statement[, either] under penalty of perjury [or notarized or accompanied by sworn statement (“Versicherung an Eides statt”),] from either the trademark holder or an authorized representative of the trademark holder —:

 Providing a reasonable basis for believing that the use of the trademark on the website